Bottom-Up, Not Top-Down: A Different Approach to Emotional Healing.

 A bottom-up approach starts at the foundation: the sensations in the body.
 Not the story about the sensation.
 Not the memory attached to it.
 The sensation itself.

-In a session, I use breathwork and slow, conscious touch to guide the client's awareness out of the thinking mind and into the body.
+In a session, I use gentle breathing exercises and slow, conscious touch to guide the client's awareness out of the thinking mind and into the body.
 As they settle deeper into this somatic experience, a kind of meditative state arises naturally: present, aware, but without the usual running commentary.
 From this place, the client can observe tensions and discomfort without reacting to them, without the usual flinch or avoidance or narrative that keeps the pattern in place.

 And when you observe sensation without reaction, something remarkable happens.
 The tension begins to change.
 Solidity softens.
 What was static becomes fluid.
 Patterns that have been held for years, sometimes decades, start to dissolve.
 The client watches this happen in their own body, in real time.